chetanrajk/Sales-Prediction-of-Rossmann-Stores-/README.md

 For this project I have used following regression strategies:

-  Linear Regression
+  -Linear Regression
-  Decision Tree Regression
+  -Decision Tree Regression
-  Random Forest Regression
+  -Random Forest Regression